Increase in ILAT

 Active Design, the path to new uses (at full speed)

-Who hasn't preferred to climb the stairs in the metro, rather than take the escalator, seduced by a fun, colorful or interactive challenge?
-These messages of calories burned, rewarding or educational, even if they make us smile, encourage us to take action.
+Who hasn't preferred to climb the stairs in the metro rather than take the escalator, seduced by a playful, colorful or interactive challenge?
+These messages of calories burned, rewarding or educational, even if they make us smile, urge us to act.

-Active Design will support companies' key messages on a day-to-day basis.
+Active Design will be able to accompany companies' key messages on a day-to-day basis.
 It can help all organizations in their practices.
 CSR implementation, for example.
-Active Design can help in this respect.
+Active Design can help in this direction.

 To combat sedentary lifestyles, Active Design has mainly developed around solutions encouraging sport.
 However, although athletics tracks are appearing in corridors, their role is to create routes, designed to activate employees in a natural way.